palewire/storysniffer/README.md

 Credits
 -------

-This is a joint project of [PastPages.org](http://pastpages.org), The Reynolds Journalism Institute and the University of Missouri.
+This is a joint project of [PastPages.org](http://pastpages.org), The Reynolds Journalism Institute, and the University of Missouri.